Hayward, California: Media

+The East Bay Echo, which publishes regularly online and prints a monthly newspaper, offers local coverage.
 Two newspapers of general circulation cover Hayward.
 From 1944 to 2016, Hayward ran a daily newspaper, the Daily Review, published most recently by Bay Area News Group.
 The Tri-City Voice newspaper, based in Fremont and published twice weekly, covers Hayward as well as the Tri-City area of Fremont, Newark, and Union City.
 It was founded in 2002.
 The East Bay Express weekly newspaper, founded in 1978, covers Hayward as part of its East Bay coverage.
 Local television stations, and AM and FM radio from Oakland and San Francisco reach Hayward, as do some stations from San Jose, Sacramento, and Salinas.
 The city's cable TV carrier is Comcast.
 California State University, East Bay's student-run newspaper, The Pioneer, has covered the East Bay since 1961.
 Chabot College's student radio station, KCRH, operates mostly within city limits.

 Notable people

 People from Hayward who are strongly associated with the city include founder William Dutton Hayward and the Ukrainian patriot and Greek Orthodox priest Agapius Honcharenko, who created a farm whose location is now an historic landmark.
-High-profile people from Hayward include Los Angeles Sparks point guard Chelsea Gray, football coach Bill Walsh, former Oakland Raiders coach Jack Del Rio, figure skater Kristi Yamaguchi, two-time Oscar winner Mahershala Ali, professional wrestler and actor Dwayne "The Rock" Johnson, famous Bay Area rapper Spice 1, and former Treasurer of the United States Rosa Gumataotao Rios.
+High-profile people from Hayward include Los Angeles Sparks point guard Chelsea Gray, football coach Bill Walsh, former Oakland Raiders coach Jack Del Rio, figure skater Kristi Yamaguchi, two-time Oscar winner Mahershala Ali, professional wrestler and actor Dwayne "The Rock" Johnson, rapper Spice 1, former Treasurer of the United States Rosa Gumataotao Rios and rapper Saweetie.
 Charles Plummer, prior to becoming Alameda County Sheriff, was the Police Chief of Hayward.